Arkisto-Platform/arkisto-type-definitions/README.md

+# Development of this package has moved to [https://github.com/describo/type-definitions](https://github.com/describo/type-definitions)

 The Describo online UI requires a profile that defines the entities and their properties that can be added.
 This folder has the tools to create that profile.